-The course is based on a total survey error perspective and discusses the major sources of survey error.
-Participants will be presented with tools for detection and adjustment of such errors.
-Analysis methods are introduced using R statistical software.
 Knowledge of R is beneficial but not required if you have worked with SPSS, Stata, SAS or other statistical software already.
 Topics include coverage errors, complex sampling, nonresponse adjustment, measurement error, and analysis of incomplete data.
 Special attention will be given to the analysis of complex surveys that include weighting, stratification and design effects.

 Changes in technology and society strongly influence modern survey research.
-This course covers the essentials of modern survey analysis and estimation and is organized by the Department of Methodology and Statistics (UU).
+This course covers the essentials of modern survey analysis and estimation and is organized by the Department of Methodology and Statistics (Utrecht University).
 Lectures, practical applications, and computer classes are alternated.
 The course is intended for advanced students and professionals in such fields as social and behavioral research, marketing, business, health sciences, and official statistics.
 The course is for researchers who intend to design and analyze their own survey, but also for researchers who analyze secondary data sets, such as the European Social Survey (ESS) or the International Social Survey Program (ISSP).

 This course assumes knowledge of survey methodology and statistics.
 Participants should be acquainted with Analysis of Variance, Multiple Regression Analysis, standard errors, and have some hands-on experience with statistical software such as SPSS, Stata, SAS.
 No prior knowledge of R is assumed.